youtrackdb/youtrackdb/README.md

 supports SQL amongst the query languages.
 Thanks to the SQL layer it's straightforward to use for people skilled in the Relational world.

-## Is OxygenDB a Relational DBMS?
+## Is YouTrackDB a Relational DBMS?

-No. OxygenDB adheres to the [NoSQL](http://en.wikipedia.org/wiki/NoSQL) movement even though it supports ACID Transactions and SQL as a query language.
+No. YouTrackDB adheres to the [NoSQL](http://en.wikipedia.org/wiki/NoSQL) movement even though it supports ACID Transactions and SQL as a query language.
 In this way, it's easy to start using it without having to learn too much new stuff.

 ## Easy to install and use

 Yes.
-OxygenDB is totally written in [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) and can run on any platform without configuration and installation.
+YouTrackDB is totally written in [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) and can run on any platform without configuration and installation.
 The full Server distribution is a few MBs without the demo database.

 ## Main References

-- For any questions, please visit the [OxygenDB Community Group](https://github.com/oxygendb/oxygendb/discussions)
+- For any questions, please visit the [YouTrackDB Community Group](https://github.com/oxygendb/oxygendb/discussions)

 ## Licensing